 - HR resource center

-OnPay offers a single plan with pricing readily available on their website.
+OnPay payroll software offers a single plan with pricing readily available on their website.
 The cost is $36 per month plus $4 per person (first month is free).

 OnPay is ideal for businesses that pay contractors or part-time employees because they’re only billed for the people actually paid during the month.